lucmerceron/react-size-fetcher/README.md

 ```

 Some advanced examples can be find in the [docs](https://github.com/wing-eu/react-size-fetcher/tree/master/docs) folder of this repository.
 [Live example](https://wing-eu.github.io/react-size-fetcher/) also works.

+## How does it work ?

+SizeFetcher is what we call an inverse inheritance higher order function.
+It takes a component as parameters and return a component; which by inheriting from the ComponentToObserve, will be able to highjack the render of ComponentToObserve and add functions to its [lifecycle](https://facebook.github.io/react/docs/react-component.html#the-component-lifecycle).

+### Highjacking the render
+The render highjack is usefull for SizeFetcher in two ways:
+1. To add a [ref]((https://facebook.github.io/react/docs/refs-and-the-dom.html)) to the componentToObserve output to retrieve and store its `DOM element`.
+2. To enhance the rendered children if the `watchSubComponents` list option is not empty.

+### Enhancing the lifecycle
+SizeFetcher will modify three basic functions of ComponentToObserve's lifecycle:
+1. componentDidMount: Add an event listener on the window resize.
+2. componentWillUnmount: Remove the event listener on the window resize.
+3. componentDidUpdate: Call the SizeFetcher returned component's private `handleSizeMayHaveChanged` function.

+The window resize listener will also call `handleSizeMayHaveChanged` function on resize.

+### handleSizeMayHaveChanged
+This function calls the given ComponentToObserve's `sizeChange` prop if the size of the DOM element (retrieved earlier at highjacking step 1.) did change compared to the last call values.
+The option `noComparison` will bypass the comparison and call `sizeChange` at every `handleSizeMayHaveChange` call.

+### Enhancing sub-components
+This is were the magic happens.
+SizeFetcher will go through every sub component and look up for components' name that are in the `watchSubComponents` list and add to them a props called `sizeMayChange`.
+This props will be called everytime the sub-component updates.
+When this props is called, it will call the SizeFetcher returned component's private `handleSizeMayHaveChanged` function and trigger the sizeChange if pertinent.

 ## Change Log
 This project adheres to [Semantic Versioning](http://semver.org/).